 If you haven’t heard about it yet, you might be interested in learning more about the Affordable College Textbook Act.

-The legislation was recently introduced in November of 2013 by two democratic senators, Sen. Dick Durbin from Illinois and Sen. Al Franken from Minnesota.
+was recently introduced in November of 2013 by two democratic senators, Sen. Dick Durbin from Illinois and Sen. Al Franken from Minnesota.

 Soon thereafter, House Representatives Rubén Hinojosa and George Miller joined the campaign with a complimentary bill on the same subject.